Laird A. Lile

 Laird is committed to serving the legal profession.
-He is in his eighth term as an elected member of the Board of Governors of The Florida Bar, representing the Twentieth Judicial Circuit.
+He is in his ninth two-year term as an elected member of the Board of Governors of The Florida Bar, representing the Twentieth Judicial Circuit.
 Laird is a past Chair of the Real Property, Probate and Trust Law Section of The Florida Bar (2004-2005).
 Laird has served the Section in numerous capacities, including as chair of many committees, including Liaison with Corporate Fiduciaries, Strategic Planning, and Legislation, during which time Florida’s elective share law and the current Florida Probate Code were enacted.
-Laird served as Co-Chair of a special, ad hoc committee, the Trust Code Revision Committee, which developed the comprehensive revision of Florida’s trust law enacted in 2006 by the Florida Legislature.
-Laird also served on an ad hoc committee which drafted comprehensive laws for powers of attorney in Florida, which was enacted by the Florida Legislature in 2011.
+Laird served as Co-Chair of a special ad hoc committee, the Trust Code Revision Committee, which developed the comprehensive revision of Florida’s trust law enacted in 2006 by the Florida Legislature.
+Laird also served on an ad hoc committee that drafted comprehensive laws for powers of attorney in Florida, which was enacted by the Florida Legislature in 2011.
 Laird received the Section’s Annual Service Award for his outstanding effort and achievements in 1999, the Lifetime Professionalism Award in 2009, and the Robert C. Scott Award for devoted and continued service in 2010.
-Currently, Laird serves as the Section’s liaison to the Clerks of Courts.
+Currently, Laird serves as the Section’s liaison to the state’s Clerks of Court.
+He is the current and founding Chair of the RPPTL-PAC, a political action committee established in 2004 to support legislative initiatives concerning real property, probate and trust laws in Florida.

 In the American College of Trust and Estate Counsel, Laird has been active in governance, with substantive committees, and in initiating the Florida Fellows Institute.
 He was elected as the Florida State Chair in 2008 and served through 2013 when he was elected as a Regent of the College.
 In 2019, the President of ACTEC appointed Laird as an initial member of the Artificial Intelligence Taskforce of the College.
 Laird is also a member of the Collier County Bar Association and is a founding director of the Trusts and Estates Section of that Association.
 In 2007, this Association recognized Laird as its Attorney of the Year and the local judiciary presented him with its Lion of the Law award in 2011.